 Course program (preliminary):

-Distribution of papers to read and assignment to make (Visualization of FPTS using virtual IoT light sources)
+Distribution of papers to read and assignments to make.

 Allocation of papers to present and discussion about the assignment to make

 Week 3: (29 - 11) No classes!
 (Preparation for presentations)

 : (01 - 12) No classes!
 (Preparation for presentations)

 Week 4: (06 - 12) No classes!
 (Preparation for presentations)

 : (08 - 12) No classes!
 (Preparation for presentations)

 Week 5: (13 - 12) Student presentations (Preliminary) Topic 1 (Applications of Machine Learning):

 · T. van Tien - Otto, Klare & Jain, 2015;